kaloyan-marinov/vocab-treasury/README.md

 - require every newly-created user to confirm their email address

+- allow each user to export their personal data in JSON format

 - make it possible for users to upload audio files